spectralDNS/shenfun/docs/source/rayleighbenard.rst

 To get started we need instances of the approximation spaces discussed in Eqs. :eq:`eq:VB` - :eq:`eq:WWF`.
 When the spaces are created we also need to specify the family and the dimension of each space.
-Here we simply choose Chebyshev and Fourier with 64 quadrature points in each direction for each one-dimensional space.
+Here we simply choose Chebyshev and Fourier with 100 and 256 quadrature points in :math:`x` and :math:`y`-directions, respectively.
 We could replace 'Chebyshev' by 'Legendre', but the former is known to be faster due to the existence of fast transforms.

 .. code-block:: python

     from shenfun import *

-    N, M = 64, 64
+    N, M = 100, 256
     family = 'Chebyshev'
     VB = Basis(N, family, bc='Biharmonic')
     VD = Basis(N, family, bc=(0, 0))